 PRIMIS is a free service to primary care organisations to help them improve patient care through the effective use of their clinical computer systems.

-If you have any comments about the content of this topic page or have any resources that you would like to be considered for inclusion, please contact our Primary Care data lead, Imogen Tennison.
+If you have any comments about the content of this topic page or have any resources that you would like to be considered for inclusion, please contact our Primary Care lead, .